-The Center for Co-Occurring Disorders
+The Center for Co-Occurring Disorders in Houston, TX

 For more information, read the Center for Co-Occurring Disorders' white paper.

 Advisory Panel for the Center for Co-Occurring Disorders

 The Advisory Panel is made up of community partners, funders, and key stakeholders with interest and expertise in co-occurring substance use and mental health disorders.
 It was created as part of our commitment to lead a collaborative, community-based effort that finally and definitively addresses co-occurring substance use and mental health.

 Led by Mary Beck, LMSW, CAI, President & CEO of The Council on Recovery, this panel provides input on community needs, guides and informs the development of a collaborative service program, assists with piloting service delivery, develops key performance measures and service delivery objectives, monitors performance, and disseminates findings and best practices to the community.